sajjadalijokhio/PythonUrlShortner/README.md

 This is a simple URL shortener application built using Python's Tkinter library and the pyshorteners library.
 It allows you to quickly shorten long URLs.

 ### Acknowledgments
-This project was created as an educational example and a demonstration of using the Tkinter library and the `pyshorteners` library to build a simple application.
+This project was created as an educational example, during my internship at SYNC INTERN'S, of using the Tkinter library and the `pyshorteners` library to build a simple application.
 Enjoy using the URL shortener!

 ### Prerequisites